Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose with Known Vertical Direction

-Refer to Eq.
-(23) in the paper, four constraints obtained from two affine correspondences are stacked into 4 equations in 4 unknowns.
-The elements $\tilde{M}_{ij}$ $(i=1,\ldots,4; j=1,\ldots,4)$ of the coefficient matrix $\tilde{\mathbf{M}}({q_y})$ are formed by the polynomial coefficients and one unknown variable $q_y$, which can be described as:
+Refer to Eq.~\eqref{eq:euq_Ev1} in the paper, four constraints obtained from two ACs are stacked into four equations in four unknowns.
+The elements $\tilde{M}_{ij}$ $(i=1, {\ldots},4; j=1, {\ldots},4)$ of the coefficient matrix $\tilde{\mathbf{M}}({q_y})$ are formed by the polynomial coefficients and one unknown variable $q_y$, which can be described as:

 where $[N]$ denotes a polynomial of degree $N$ in variable $q_y$.